aradhana14nov/MariaDB-Operator-Playground/tutorials/cleanup.md

-- Delete all the yaml files as well:
+- Delete all the yaml files:

  Example:

   ```
-  rm -f MariaDBserver.yaml
+  rm -rf MariaDBserver.yaml
   ```